luyangliuable/coding-notes/mlops/systematic-mapping-study/notes/reading/Towards MLOps: A Framework and Maturity Model.md

-# Summary Template for Systematic Mapping Study on MLOps
+# Paper 4: Summary Template for Systematic Mapping Study on MLOps

 ## Paper Title: Towards MLOps: A Framework and Maturity Model